Tebay Services

-Tebay Services are motorway service stations on the M6 motorway in the Eden district of Cumbria, England.
+Tebay Services are motorway service stations on the M6 motorway in the Westmorland and Furness district of Cumbria, England.
 The northbound opened in 1972 and the southbound in 1993.
-They are known for their family-run business which eschews the typical facilities at British motorway services for a farm shop and buildings in keeping with the local environment.
+They are run by Westmorland Motorway Services, a family-run business which eschews the typical facilities at British motorway services for a farm shop and buildings in keeping with the local environment.

 Location

 The services are between junctions 38 and 39, on the ascent from the Lune Valley to Shap summit.
 As the north and southbound carriageways diverge at this point, the two service areas are not actually adjacent to each other but a couple of hundred metres apart.
 The services are a mile north of junction 38, which is adjacent to the village of Tebay, although the services are in the civil parish of Orton.

 History

-Tebay West Services, which serves the northbound carriageway, opened in 1972, two years after the M6 section between Lancaster and Penrith was completed.
 The M6 here passes through an environmentally sensitive area, and the services were sited in this location to fit in with the surrounding local area and provide a view away from the motorway.
-A corresponding southbound services, Killington Lake Services, was constructed at the same time.
+A corresponding southbound services, Killington Lake Services, was constructed at the same time, opening the previous month.